A-Maged/Nasdaq-Stocks-React-App/README.md

 A stock market web app that shows all stocks listed in Nasdaq exchange with their ticker, name, and details using [Polygon](https://polygon.io/docs) API.

-This was a take home assignment i did for an interview with [Thndr](https://thndr.app).

 **Git branches:**

 There are two implementations for server-state management and caching